Procrastination Create Enormous Stress

 Procrastination can be a serious condition with immense stress that can wreak havoc with your personal and professional life.
 Procrastination causes businesses untold losses of money, productivity, and illness.

-6 Mindful Tips to Help You Overcome Procrastination
+6 Great Tips to Overcome Procrastination

 Stop your self-hate talk and thinking.
 Empower your self with positive words.
 We have research that tells us positive affirmations reduce stress, clear and center the mind.
 You may change your self-talk to, “This is a challenge,” “I will learn a lot doing this project,” “I am focused and organized.”
 Create your own positive affirmation and keep repeating it over as you take deep breaths.